 Psychiatrists theorize Gein struggled with gender identity.
 Professionals believe his “female suit of skin” resulted from a form of self-hatred, and in wearing it, Gein essentially tried to transform himself into a woman.
 Forensic psychologists also maintain a killer’s “ritual” - in Gein’s case, literally adopting female skin - helps live out some kind of fantasy.

 Although Gein maintained he never had a sexual relationship with his mother, psychologists theorize he may have created and worn clothing from female skins as both a coping mechanism for grief and as a means to "become" his deceased mother.

 FBI Special Agent John Douglas recounted how Gein’s psych evaluation noted Gein’s motivation in wearing the suit of skin as to include “hostility, sex, and a desire for a substitute for his mother in the form of a replica or body that could be kept indefinitely.”

-After Gein was arrested for murder and grave robbing, he underwent a thorough psychological evaluation.
-During the evaluation he was asked about his earliest childhood memories.
-One of the memories he described was of falling down stairs in the family kitchen.
-He recalled his mother saving him in the incident while also remembering that it felt as though he'd been pushed down the stairs.
+After Plainfield police arrested Gein for murder and grave robbing, he underwent a thorough psychological evaluation.
+During the evaluation, mental health professionals asked him about his earliest childhood memories.
+One of the memories he described was of falling down the stairs in the family kitchen.
+He recalled his mother - whom he referred to as a “saint” - saving him in the incident while also remembering that it felt as though he had initially been pushed down the stairs.